The Ultimate Guide to Getting a Bartending Job in Hawaii

 Do You Need a Liquor Card Certification if You Work Outside of Honolulu?

-The Liquor Card certification is only for Honolulu county.
-If you aren’t planning on working in Honolulu, you do not need to obtain a Liquor Card.
-Check the requirements of the county where you are working to find out what steps you need to complete to become a bartender there.
+The Liquor Card certification is only for Honolulu County.
+If you aren’t planning on working in Honolulu, you do not need to obtain a card.
+Check the requirements of the county where you work to find out what steps you need to complete to become a bartender there.

 How Much Do Bartenders Make Hourly in Hawaii?